|

 Abstract

-GAMTAMOKSLINIS UGDYMAS BENDROJO UGDYMO MOKYKLOJE – 2022
+GAMTAMOKSLINIS UGDYMAS BENDROJO UGDYMO MOKYKLOJE – 2026

-XXVIII nacionalinės mokslinės-praktinės konferencijos straipsnių rinkinys,
+XXXII nacionalinės mokslinės-praktinės konferencijos straipsnių rinkinys,

-2022 m. balandžio mėn.
-29–30 d.
+Utena, 2026 m. balandžio mėn.
+24-25 d.

-NATURAL SCIENCE EDUCATION IN A COMPREHENSIVE SCHOOL – 2022
+NATURAL SCIENCE EDUCATION IN A COMPREHENSIVE SCHOOL – 2026

-Proceedings of the Twenty-eight National Scientific-Practical Conference,
+Proceedings of the Thirty-second National Scientific-Practical Conference,

 Author(s):